-If not for their appetite for roots, their occasional habit of snacking on insects could prove useful, but they’re just as likely to eat your corn as the bugs targeting it.
+If not for their appetite for roots, their occasional habit of snacking on insects such as crunchy June bugs could prove useful, but they’re just as likely to eat your corn as the bugs targeting it.
 In addition, some chipmunks may also dine on worms, slugs, grasshoppers, spiders, bird eggs, and even small frogs.

 A woodland creature by preference, chipmunks can be found throughout North America.
 They stick to forested areas when possible, but can make their home in any location which provides plenty of cover.
 This can include urban areas such as gardens and parks.

-Eastern Chipmunks prefer the eastern half of the continent, while Western chipmunks prefer the western half.
+Eastern Chipmunks (Tamias striatus) prefer the eastern half of the continent, while Western chipmunks (Neotamias spp.) prefer the western half.

-The sole exception to this rule is the Siberian chipmunk, which is native to Northern Asian countries, from central Russia to Japan.
-They still prefer more wooded locations, but have decided a good parka more than makes up for the cold Siberian winters.
+The sole exception to this rule is the Siberian chipmunk (Eutamias sibiricus).
+This species is native to Northern Asian countries, from central Russia to Japan.
+While they still prefer more wooded locations, they’ve decided a good parka more than makes up for the cold Siberian winters.